hankehly/master-the-coding-interview-data-structures-Algorithms/section_11_graphs/README.md

 # Section 11: Data Structures: Graphs

 A linked list is a type of tree.
 Trees are a type of graph.
+Graphs are good for defining relationships.
+Neo4J is a popular graph database.

 Term | Meaning
 :- | :-